Kimchi-Making

 *All the ingredients can be put into a food processor and blended.
 If you don't have a food processor like myself, mince the garlic as best as you can, and don't worry if you think they are too "big" for your marinade.

-The Not Essential Ingredients
+The Non-Essential Ingredients

 2 small onions cut into thin slices